Special routes of U.S. Route 29: Reidsville business loop 2

 U.S. Highway 29 Business (US 29 Bus.) was established in 1973 when US 29 was rerouted onto new freeway bypassing east of Reidsville, North Carolina.
 The current business loop alignment was originally the first bypass going west around Reidsville, established in 1957.
 The entire route is two lanes, with a medium at some locations and interchanges at major junctions.

+Virginia

 Danville alternate route 1

 U.S. Route 29 Alternate (US 29 Alt.) was established in 1936 as new primary routing in downtown Danville, Virginia.
 It began originally at the US 29/State Route 86 (SR 86) then going north along Wilson Street and crossing the Dan River on the Worsham Street Bridge before reconnecting with the mainline.
 In 1938, it was extended south, connecting with mainline US 29 at Howeland Circle.
 The alternate route was decommissioned when a new alternate route was established bypassing the city of Danville.
 The complete list of city streets used are: Howeland Circle, Avondale Drive (which becomes Watson Street), Stokes Street, Jefferson Street, Green Street (which becomes Newton Street), Bridge Street, Wilson Street, and Worsham Street.